-Although IMCIVREE has been approved by the FDA and EC in certain indications, IMCIVREE may not achieve commercial success.
+Although IMCIVREE has been approved by the FDA and authorized by the EC and Great Britain in certain indications, IMCIVREE may not achieve commercial success.
 In addition, developing our setmelanotide program is a time-consuming, expensive and uncertain process that may take years to complete, and we may never generate the necessary data or results required to obtain future marketing approvals and achieve product sales.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.